sethcwhiting/react-native-gravityform/readme.md

 };
 ```

 It may be a good idea to make a new Wordpress user with read/write permissions for the sole purpose of posting to your Gravity Forms and include that new user's information to the file above.
-Also, MAKE SURE TO INCLUDE THIS FILE IN YOUR `.gitignore` SO NO ONE EVER SEES THIS INFORMATION.
+Also, **make sure to include this file in your `.gitignore` so no one ever sees this information.**

 Once your `credentials.js` file is all set, you can import it into any file: